dclfbk/LTSBikePlan/docs/stateoftheart.md

 Authors: Maaza C. Mekuria, Peter G. Furth, Hilary Nixon (Mineta Transportation Institute - 2012)

 Description: This research report examines the concept of low-stress bicycling network connectivity, emphasizing the importance of creating connected networks for cyclists to improve safety, accessibility, and ridership.
 The authors argue that the degree of connectivity of low-stress bicycle networks has a significant impact on the number of people who choose to ride bicycles for transportation.
+LTS methodology focuses on specific criteria for evaluating traffic stress on road segments, intersection approaches and unsignalized crossings.
+Specifically, for segments (number of traffic lanes, speed limit, frequency of on-street parking turnover, presence of bikeway facility), for intersection (presence of right turn lane, length of right turn lane, turn lane configuration) and for unsignalized crossing (width of cross street, speed limit, presence or absence of median refuge).
+Then, the analysis applies a "weakest link" logic, wherein the stress level is assigned based on the lowest-performing attribute of the street.

 Key Findings:

 1. Low-stress streets, which are comfortable for most riders, can be classified into four categories: L1 (lowest stress), L2, L3, and L4 (highest stress).
 The study focuses on creating connected networks of L1 and L2 streets.